TIBCOSoftware/snappydata/docs/reference/inbuilt_system_procedures/system-procedures.md

 It also provides the dsid() function built into it that are always available.
 <!--
 !!!Note
-	If you enable SQL authorization, you must use the <mark> TO BE CONFIRMED [GRANT] </mark> command to grant normal users permission to use these procedures. -->
+	If you enable SQL authorization, you must use the [GRANT](/reference/sql_reference/grant.md) command to grant normal users permission to use these procedures.

 The following built-in procedures are available: